 If this it tl;dr for you, just go ahead and change your tumblr password if you use an iphone or ipad Tumblr app.
 And update that app.

-wiwtwg asked: In response to your answer on raising the armhole when tailoring a shirt, I am curious to know if your solution results in the loss of the felled seam along the sides and underside of the sleeve.
+wiwtwg said: In response to your answer on raising the armhole when tailoring a shirt, I am curious to know if your solution results in the loss of the felled seam along the sides and underside of the sleeve.
 I imagine it does based on the description.
 I tried and (debatably) succeeded in undoing the side and sleeve seams completely and with enough excess fabric in the chest you can redo the armscye by shortening it and bringing in the sleeve to match.
 But these two methods sound simpler and more successful.

 Unfortunately, you do lose the felled seams when you do this, except for a little out of place part of the seam right at the cuff.